Trip Planning

 - Final attendee count to Bowman

-- Send detailed prep email (clothing, what to bring)
+- Send detailed prep email (clothing layers, sun protection, what not to bring)

 Day of:

-- Coordinator arrives 15 min early at meeting spot
+- Coordinator arrives 15 minutes early at the meeting spot

 - Hands out waivers